La Mer is NOT cruelty-free.

 This means that this brand either tests on animals, pays for animal testing, or sells in mainland China.
 Some brands that fall under this category test on animals where required by law, which means they're not cruelty-free.

-La Mer is owned by Estée Lauder, a company that tests on animals.
+La Mer is owned by Estée Lauder, a company that is not cruelty-free.